Start adding items to your reading lists:or

 Prior to joining PwC, Mike was a faculty member of the Columbia Business School executive education team that was ranked by the Financial Times as #1 in the world.

-He directed The Fundamentals of Management: Highlights of the MBA, and the Columbia Senior Executive Program.
-He consulted in the non-profit and government sectors and served in Executive Programs at the Kennedy School at Harvard University.
+As Associate Dean at Columbia Business School, he led top-ranked executive MBA programs in New York, EMBA Global with the London Business School, and a partnership with Berkeley-Haas.
+He taught a popular course on Executive Leadership, and directed The Fundamentals of Management: Highlights of the MBA, and the Columbia Senior Executive Program.
+He consulted in the non-profit sector and served in Executive Programs for Public Health leaders at the Kennedy School at Harvard University.

 Mike lives in New York, with his wife, Dana, their four children and a yellow lab.
 He is an avid runner and is active in his community.
 Mike was educated at University of Wisconsin-Milwaukee and Columbia University where he earned master’s degrees and a Ph.D.